tomobones/cyber_game/README.md

 # Introduction

-This is a tiny PacMan inspired ASCII terminal game with a small Caesar Crypto Application.
+This is a tiny PacMan inspired ASCII terminal game with a small application of a Caesar Cypher.
 My intention for making this game is to show my C++ skills as I apply for a job as a programmer.
 Besides that I had a lot of fun while developing and playing!

 # Requirement